becxer/jetbrain-settings/README.md

-# jetbrain-emacstic-keymap
+# jetbrain-settings

-becxer's jetbrain keymap (emacs key binding with seamless)
+becxer's jetbrain settings (emacs key binding with seamless)

 ## How to install